mal2017/mbulib/README.md

 Background

-This crate provides a framework that streamlines various small tasks in ngs analysis, using rust_htslib as a backend.
+The main goal of this crate is to provide a data structure and methods for querying a large set of NGS reads by position.

 Major goals:

-* bam to AnnotMap
+* bam to rqmap
-* bed to AnnotMap
-* gtf to AnnotMap
-* Edit/construct bam headers easily
+* map from bam headers to tids